boneta/UmbrellaIntegrator/README.md

 #### 2 Dimensions
 Two working modes available:

- - *Incomplete grid* : Default mode.
+ - *Irregular/Incomplete Grid* : Default mode.
 Surfaces of any shape, irregularly filled and/or missing points are welcomed.
 Local derivatives are calculated into an equally spaced grid with '--dist' distance between points.
 The surface is only generated in areas containing input values.
 Recommended method if not restricted to a perfect rectangular result.

- - *Rectangular grid* : Activated with '--rectangular'.
+ - *Regular/Rectangular Grid* : Activated with '--regular'.
 The PMF points are placed in a matrix according to their file name.
-The output is a grid with the same limits and a density controlled by '--grid' parameter and based on the initial files.
+The output is a grid with the same limits and a density controlled by '--gridf' parameter and based on the initial files.
 Example: 60x30 with grid=1.2 -> 72x36.
 Missing input files will lead to errors.

 #### Examples
 Download the example files from [here](https://github.com/boneta/UmbrellaIntegrator/releases/latest)